Autonomous-Finance/amm-monitor/README.md

 ```

+## Data Feeds [WIP]

+### Top N Market Data

+Processes subscribe to be notified with market data related to their "top N tokens".

+Subscribers are notified immediately as soon as a relevant change occurs.
+Relevant changes are

+- a new transaction has occurred involving one of the tokens in the token set of that subscriber
+- a liquidity addition / removal has occurred involving one of the tokens in the token set of that subscriber

+For this, DEXI computes & tracks for each subscriber what their top N token set is.
+In order to track this data efficiently, DEXI keeps updating the token set on relevant events, which are:

+- subscriber process was registered
+- market caps have changed
+  - total supply of a token has changed
+  - a trade has occurred

+We don't treat liquidity provision as an event that would change market cap, since this affects neither the price nor the total supply of any token.

+In the current implementation Top N Market Data works under the **assumption that all monitored pools share the same quote token**, in which the market cap is actually expressed.

 ## Building the Agent
 To build the agent, due to complications with the aos file loader, it is recommended to use amalg to create a single file from multiple scripts.
 This can be done by: